locationtech-labs/geopyspark/docs/greyscale_tile_server_example.rst

 ******************************************

 Now that we have ingested data, we can use it using a tile server.
-We will be using the catalog that was created in :ref:`ingest_example`.
+We will be using the catalog that was created in :ref:`greyscale_ingest_example`.

 **Note**: GeoPySpark can create a tile server from a catalog that was created via GeoTrellis!